-The Music Department at The Cheadle Academy focus on developing the overall musician.
+The Music Department at The Cheadle Academy focuses on developing the overall musician.
 We acknowledge that not everybody is a performer – some can be talented composers, producers and arrangers!
-Through our varied curriculum (which covers everything from the Baroque era to Commercial Dance Music Production), extra-curricular activities we aim to enrich the lives of our students through music.
+Through our varied curriculum (which covers everything from the Baroque era to Commercial Dance Music Production) and extra-curricular activities we aim to enrich the lives of our students through music.

 KS3 Overview (what is taught in KS3)

 Year 7: Building Blocks, Descriptive Music, AABA Pop Songs.